-If This NASA Spacecraft Can Avoid 'Mount Doom,' It Might Nab A Bit of Asteroid
+A NASA Spacecraft Successfully Touched Down On A Rocky Asteroid

 "Asteroids are relics of the earliest material that formed the planets," says Lori Glaze, director of NASA's planetary science division.
 "They hold key information to unlocking our understanding of how the solar system formed and how it evolved."

-This will be NASA's first attempt to collect a sample from an asteroid and bring it back to Earth, but others have tried it before.
+This mission is NASA's first attempt to collect a sample from an asteroid and bring it back to Earth, but others have tried it before.
 Japan's space agency has a spacecraft that's currently on the way home with a small amount of material taken from the asteroid Ryugu; it should arrive in December.

 "There are some key differences," says Lauretta.
 He explains that NASA's rock collection equipment can hold onto a larger sample.
 While Japan's probe might bring home just tens of milligrams of material, OSIRIS-REx is capable of collecting up to two kilograms, or almost four and a half pounds.